Other Voices, Other Rooms (The Getaway Plan album)

-Other Voices, Other Rooms is the debut album by alternative rock band, The Getaway Plan.
-The Australian band released the album with Boomtown Records on 9 February 2008.
+Other Voices, Other Rooms is the debut album by Australian alternative rock band, The Getaway Plan.
+The album was released through Boomtown Records on 9 February 2008.

+This is the first release as a four piece, with the departure of guitarist/vocalist Benny Chong.

 Production details

 The album was produced in Florida, United States (US), by James Paul Wisner, who has previously worked with Underoath, The Academy Is... and Dashboard Confessional.

 Release details

 Three songs from the album were released as singles.
 The first was "Streetlight", released on 3 November 2007.
 Boomtown and Shock Records released the second and third singles from the album, "Where the City Meets the Sea" and "Shadows", on 15 March 2008 and 8 November 2008, respectively.